Simpada/01-oppgave-C/README.md

 # 01-oppgave-C

-I lik to gå to da perk, it hath birdses, and doggos, and grash.
+I like to gå to da perk, it hath birdses, and doggos, and grash.
 It nicestest places.